What makes a weed?

 - Stick with planting locally-native species to avoid the risk of new weeds arising from ‘escapee’ non-natives.
 If you feel you must plant a non-native, make sure it's not invasive by reading about it.
 You can also ask us or maybe a garden market.

-- Never plant in our natural environment without consent from the council, even if it is just opposite your house.
+- Never plant in our natural environment without consent from the council, even if it is just opposite your house or a road reserve.

-- Join a local care group like ours, or Manawa Karioi Ecological Restoration Project in Island Bay to learn more about our local ecosystems and lend us a hand.
+- Join a local care group like ours, or Manawa Karioi Ecological Restoration Project in Island Bay, trellisick park and Miro to learn more about our local ecosystems and lend us a hand.

 - Share your knowledge of weeds with your friends and neighbours.
 Offer to help them, tell them about this website and remember to keep the conversation positive.
 No one likes to be blamed but most people will welcome friendly advice.